 Things to consider

 Consider using a calorie counter or journal.
 These tools can help you meet your daily calorie needs.
 You should keep track of the calories you consume (eat) and expend (exercise).
 When you’re counting calories, watch what you drink.
 Drinks with sugar add unneeded calories to your diet.
 This includes soda, fruit juices, sports and energy drinks, and some alcohol.
-Instead, drink water, diet soda, unsweetened tea, or low-fat milk.
+Instead, drink water, unsweetened tea, or low-fat milk.

 Also remember that all calories are not equal.
 If you are trying to lose weight by cutting calories, filling up on carbohydrate calories with no fat or protein is not the best solution.
 Calories from healthy fats and proteins will keep you fuller longer.
 These types of foods are more calorie dense, so you will need to pay attention to serving sizes.